bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.md

 **/proc/kallsyms**.

 One point to keep in mind is the difference between library functions and system calls.
-Library functions are higher level, run completely in user space and provide a more convenient interface for the programmer to the functions that do the real work --- system calls.
+Library functions are higher level, run exclusively within user space and provide a more convenient interface for the programmer to the functions that do the real work --- system calls.
 System calls run in kernel mode on the user\'s behalf and are provided by the kernel itself.
-The library function printf() may look like a very general printing function, but all it really does is format the data into strings and write the string data using the low-level system call write(), which then sends the data to standard output.
+The library function printf() may look like a general printing function, but all it really does is format the data into strings and write the string data using the low-level system call write(), which then sends the data to standard output.

 Would you like to see what system calls are made by printf()?
 It\'s